 Tip: You can take a shortcut to creating an assign by creating data assignments within a receive, invoke, reply, and people activity.
-For details, see Output Variable.
+For details, see "Input Variable" on page 188.

 Required Properties Optional Properties Copy optional attributes: Keep Source Element Name.
-See Validating Variables Ignore Missing From Data.
+See "Element to Element Copy Operation with Keep Source Element Name Attribute" on page 173 Ignore Missing From Data.
 See Copy Operation with Ignore Missing From Data Attribute.
 Name.
-See Selecting Activity Labels Join Condition.
-See Creating a Join Condition for an Incoming Link Suppress Join Failure.
-See Process Properties Comment.
-See Adding Comments to a Process Documentation.
-See Adding Documentation to a Process Setting Visual Properties and Using Your Own Library of Images Execution State.
-See Viewing the Execution State of an Activity or Link Validate.
-See Validating Variables Extension Attributes and Extension Elements.
-See Declaring Extension Elements and Attributes .
+See "Selecting Activity Labels" on page 149 Join Condition.
+See "Creating a Join Condition for an Incoming Link" on page 281 Suppress Join Failure.
+See "Process Element and Properties" on page 123 Comment.
+See "Adding Comments to a Process" on page 76 Documentation.
+See "Adding Documentation to a Process" on page 77 "Setting Visual Properties and Using Your Own Library of Images" on page 74 Execution State.
+See "Viewing the Execution State of an Activity or Link" on page 406 Validate.
+See "Validating Variables" on page 247 Extension Attributes and Extension Elements.
+See "Declaring Extension Elements and Attributes" on page 119 .Elements and Attributes.